Sudomemo/sudomemo-locales/README.md

 ## How to contribute

 Fork this repository.
-Please use your **master** branch rather than making additional branches, as your master branch is what will be pulled into the main repository.
+Please use a **single** branch for the branch to submit a PR with, rather than making many additional branches.
+Your master branch (main/default one) is fine to use.
+The single branch is what will be pulled into the main repository.

 Copy the en_US folder to a new folder.